-The following questions and answers are intended to anticipate and address the questions that may arise from Directors of Catechetical Ministry, Catechetical Leaders, Directors of Youth Ministry, Catechists, Core Team Members, Parents and their children who participate in sacrament preparation.
-As a catechist or teacher, you may find this useful for the parents of children in your parish.
+The following questions and answers address the questions that may arise from directors of catechetical ministry, catechetical leaders, directors of youth ministry, catechists, core team members, and parents, as well as their children who participate in sacrament preparation.
+Catechists and teachers may find this useful for the parents of children in their parish.